Back to All Events

 This program is presented by Nevada Humanities as part of Latino Poetry: Places We Call Home, a major public humanities initiative taking place across the nation in 2024 and 2025, directed by Library of America and funded with generous support from the National Endowment for the Humanities and Emerson Collective.
 Places We Call Home seeks to foster nationwide conversation through a new anthology edited by Rigoberto González, events around the country, an online media archive, and a wealth of library resources meant to spur in-depth reflection and discussion on key figures and themes.

-Jesse James Ziegler
+Photo courtesy of Jesse James Ziegler

 Jesse James Ziegler is currently serving as Poet Laureate for the City of Reno.
 He is the creator and manager of Monday Night Poetry and vice president for Spoken Views Collective.
 He is a member of the Sierra Literary Cooperative and the Spoken Word/Poetry contributor to Reno Arts News.
 He runs a twice monthly all ages poetry group/open mic True Colors in collaboration with Our Center.
 He was the first ever Poet in Residence for the Bruka Theatre and held that position for three consecutive seasons.
 His first collection of poetry, FIVE (2019), was published and brought to life through their annual new Works Festival.